heatherflo/myBlog/docs/index.md

 ---
+5/21/24
+I am finding that working in my garden is all I want to do.
+I can't help shake the feeling that I am meant to own my own business and run it from home.
+This way I can be home to help with things around the house but also do the things I love.
+That seems increasingly selfish so now I am trying to spread my time between things I want to do with my garden account and things I want to do with coding.
+I still need to finish my UX design certificate and I am plan on continuing to work on the things I need for my landing page.
+Its all good.
+I can do it all.

 5/14/24
 Today I find myself procrastinating working on finding jobs.
 It is so exhausting looking for a job that is not what I want to do.
 Yesterday I was told that Wild Beginnings wasn't looking for any more teacher positions but that I could do something else.
 And I was honest and told her I could not work for less than $15 an hour.
 I have no idea what will  happen.
 I got notified that WinCo is not looking at me for the job anymore and while thats ok and I was honestly expecting that, it is still really disappointing to hear.
 So today I am applying for anything.
 Its hard bc you feel like you are not wanting to disappoint anyone by only working at a place for a short time- you just can't tell them that.
 Its just hard....